pulp/pulpproject.org/_posts/2019-09-04-pulp-3-performance-blog.md

 ## Conclusion

-After some quick inspection, would say we have found two major issues:
+After some quick inspection, would say we have found two concerns:

 1. Syncing is getting slower with amount of data in the database (see Single sync results - 1st repo sync = 4k seconds, 2nd repo sync = failed to measure, 3rd repo sync = 10k seconds, 4th repo sync = 11k seconds)